Balancing Action and Presence

 Social Hour: Join us for coffee or tea in the Leenhouts Common Room after service to meet friends, old and new.

-We offer religious education for children of all ages on Sundays.
-To learn more, please see our Religious Education Web Pages and sign up to receive our RE Weekly Update.
+We offer faith formation for children of all ages on Sundays.
+To learn more, please see our Faith Formation Web Pages and sign up to receive our FF Weekly Update.

 Parking: Our church has no parking lot.
 Lincoln School for the Arts lot: The entrance is located 1 short block west of First Church, on Marshall, just south of Ogden.
 Jewish Family Services lot: JFS welcomes us to use their parking lot on Sundays.
 It is located 3 blocks west of the church, on Van Buren near Knapp St. We also rely on street parking in our neighborhood.
 Here is a map with details.